AdamLnenicka/kubernetes1/README.md

 This project focuses on building and deploying a guestbook application using Kubernetes and OpenShift.
 The application consists of a web front end allowing users to submit text via a text input field.
 Key tasks include Horizontal Pod Scaling, Rolling Updates and Rollbacks, utilization of OpenShift image streams, and deployment of a multi-tier version of the guestbook application.

+- Project is documented with screenshots and detailed notes for reference in the `myNotes` document.

 ## Tasks Overview:

 - Modify the Dockerfile to accommodate the guestbook application's requirements.